22 Early Blooming Spring Flowers for Your Garden

-These pretty, early blooming flowers are the first to pop up in spring.
+These pretty, early spring flowers are the first to pop up in the garden.
 That’s what makes hellebores, winter heath and snowdrops so special.

-Get the jump on the growing season this year with these pretty early blooming flowers that just can’t wait for spring.
+Get the jump on the growing season this year with these pretty early spring flowers that just can’t wait for warm weather.
 Because these perennial flowers, trees and shrubs are the first to unfurl each spring (or even in late winter!), they’re often past their prime by early summer.
 Plant other late-blooming perennials nearby so that your garden is alive with colorful flowers later in the year.
-(Read more: Top 10 Year-Round Perennials)

 1. Hellebore or Lenten Rose